KDVR: Early history

 Construction stretched into 1983, intermittently affected by weather at the transmitter site, and the station began broadcasting on August 10—23 days late due to technical issues.
 It was the first new commercial station in Denver since KBTV (channel 9) debuted in 1953 and offered a mix of syndicated reruns and movies.
 Centennial spent $7 million on the station's facilities.
 The station also joined a consortium of Spanish-language TV stations outside of the Spanish International Network for advertising sales in Spanish.
 Camellia City Telecasters launched a third independent station in October 1983, KPDX serving the Portland, Oregon, market.
-It then sued Tribune Broadcasting and Chris-Craft Industries, alleging that the two groups (which owned KWGN-TV in Denver and KPTV in Portland, their two independents' chief competition) had pooled their buying power and denied Camellia City the ability to bid on syndicated shows for their own stations.
+It then sued Tribune Broadcasting and Chris-Craft Industries, alleging that the two groups (which owned KWGN-TV in Denver and KPTV in Portland, their two independents' chief competition) had pooled their buying power and denied Camellia City the ability to bid on syndicated shows for their stations.

 KDVR became a charter affiliate of Fox at its launch in October 1986.
-Fox programming helped the station charge higher advertising rates close the gap with KWGN; from sign-on to sign-off, by February 1990, channel 31's ratings were only slightly behind those of channel 2.
+Fox programming helped the station charge higher advertising rates to close the gap with KWGN; from sign-on to sign-off, by February 1990, channel 31's ratings were only slightly behind those of channel 2.